pixelbend/mediaknight/README.md

 # Cartoonist

-A cartoon streaming and downloading application with intuitive and user-friendly UI.
+A media streaming and downloading application with intuitive and user-friendly UI.